filmil/bazel-registry/ai/generate_spec.md

 * Read the file //GEMINI.md for general rules and approaches.
 * Use `bazel build //...` to verify if the project builds.
+* For each task or subtask, ask user for confirmation if they want to create a pull request, and upon positive answer, create a pull request.

 Then perform the task outlined below.